Phorofor/Phorofor.GitHub.io/_posts/2016-12-31-The-Windows-Classic-Theme.md

 I decided to write this to reduce the tediousness it took for myself to browse through multiple forums and desperately lurk through search results for new answers and pointlessly watching newly encountered videos that provide pretty much **zero critical explanation** of any **consequences** that are incurred and not providing a **huge disclaimer that the ClassicTheme.exe utility has the potential to bug out**.
 The method I use for **manually removing this** is also in this post.

+*[Last Updated: Sun, 1 Jan 2017 08:45:56 UTC]*

 The following is a series of text, explaning the tools I encountered upon to be able to run the Classic Theme in latest versions of Windows (8.1/10) despite Microsoft removing the Windows Classic Theme that took place in Windows 8.
 It was featured in Windows XP and is no longer an available feature after Windows 7.
 Anything performed here is done for experimental purposes and I do not recommend this for the typical user.

-Nobody has seemed to write up a guide of how to fix this in the event it actually does blank out your screen (most likely due to the antivirus software deleting the ClassicTheme executable while it configured itself to run upon user login).
+Nobody has seemed to write up a guide of how to fix this in the event it actually does blank or black out your screen (most likely due to the antivirus software deleting the ClassicTheme executable while it configured itself to run upon user login).
 This is for those who desperately want to try this out or those who want to fix this without reinstalling, this is the same way I've figured it out and I thought others would've as well but that doesn't seem to be the case here.
 Try it in a virtual machine if you want and see for yourself if you're really suspicious of how this behaves.
 Read everything here first before doing any of the things mentioned. **Scroll near the bottom to find the fix that may work** or use ``CTRL/COMMAND + F`` and search for ``I got a black screen after installing ClassicTheme.exe``.

 The Classic Theme, as we know it, seems to be an ａｅｓｔｈｅｔｉｃａｌｌｙ iconic user interface considering you can make a modern system running Windows look like it's back from 1995!
 It just looks so simple, right?
 Simple shapes and buttons that have a 3D block-like effect placed on a plain gray background which happened to be seen in a lot of places, like online videos, actual use in workplaces and industries, public displays exposing the UI and it still is partially featured in today's versions of Windows.